 Her research focuses on the etiology, course, outcome, treatment, and prevention of depression in children and adolescents.
 She studies social-cognitive, environmental, biological, and interpersonal factors that contribute to the onset and maintenance of mood disorders.

-Dr. Garber is interested in the efficacy of cognitive-behavioral interventions with depressed adolescents, and prevention of depression in high-risk offspring.
+Dr. Garber is interested in the efficacy of cognitive-behavioral interventions with depressed adolescents and children, and prevention of depression in high-risk offspring.

 Dr, Garber coordinated a multi-site study funded by NIMH examining the effectiveness of a cognitive-behavioral program for the prevention of depression in at-risk adolescents offspring of depressed parents.

 In addition, Dr. Garber has conducted two longitudinal studies of offspring of depressed parents.
-One study examined the relation between improvement in parents' depression and children's adjustment.
-The second longitudinal study examined the role of family, cognitions, stress, and coping in the development of depression across six years of adolescence.
+One study examined the relation between improvement in parents' depression and changes in children's adjustment.
+The second longitudinal study examined the role of the family, cognitions, stress, and coping in the development of depression across six years of adolescence.